ahupowerdns/covid-backend/README.md

 keys, and from them on must receive incremental updates.

 # Key requirements
-This will be serious public health infratructure.
+This will be serious public health infrastructure.
 It needs to be always on, it needs to not go down, not send out bad data, and be able to recover from malicious attacks.
 It needs to deal with lost keys, confused overworked healthcare providers, erroneous data etc.